Keyword Clustering: The Ultimate Guide to SEO Success

 Written by

 Keyword research is the primary task of any SEO strategy.
-Besides finding the most profitable terms you can rank for, there’s a whole deal of work that goes into analyzing them before putting them to use.
+But besides finding the most profitable terms you can rank for, there’s a whole deal of work that goes into analyzing them before putting them to use.

 In this article, you’ll learn everything you need to know about grouping search terms so that you can develop your own keyword clustering strategy and benefit from it.